-- 9) Select the brush tool by clicking the icon or by pressing the [B] key. - 10) Try painting with the selected colour. - 11) Click the Background Colour square to open the colour picker again, this time to change the background colour. - 12) Click the Color Libraries button (below the OK and Cancel buttons).
-This changes the Colour Picker to the Colour Libraries picker.
+- 9) Select the brush tool by clicking the icon a or by pressing the [B] key. - 10) Try painting with the selected colour. - 11) Click the Background Colour square to open the colour picker again, this time to change the background colour. - 12) Click the Custom button (below the OK and Cancel buttons).
+This changes the Colour Picker to the Custom Colours picker.

 The Book list at the top allows you to select from several common colour 'books'.
-For example, many professional printers use the Pantone colour book ( www.pantone.com) to use numbers for identifying particular colours.
+For example, may professional printers use the Pantone colour book (www.pantone.com) to use numbers for identifying particular colours.
 An organisation might have a logo that needs to be a specific colour throughout the organisation.
 Specifying a pantone colour ensures that whenever the organisation asks a professional printer to print the logo it will always be the same colour.

-- 13) Drag your mouse along the thin vertical colour bar to view the colours available. - 14) Type the number 386 to select the colour PANTONE 386 which should be a pale yellow colour. - 15) Click OK to set the background colour.
+13) Scroll through the list to view the colours available.

+- 14) Type the number 359 to select the colour PANTONE 359 which should be a light green colour. - 15) Click OK to set the background colour.
 Both of your selected colours will display in the toolbox.